 Shopping cart price rules in Magento: A closer look

 To access this function, in Admin Panel of Magento site, you navigate to the section Promotion → Shopping Cart Price Rules.
-You can either choose to use the rules that are already available in the list or create new ones that suit your needs best (if so, just click Add New Rule)
+You can either choose to use the rules that are already available on the list or create new ones that suit your needs best (if so, click Add New Rule)

-Basically, Shopping Cart Price Rule configuration breaks down into three parts that you need to go through before getting it ready to be launched on a live site: Rule Information, Conditions, Actions.
+Shopping Cart Price Rule configuration breaks down into three parts that you need to go through before getting it ready to be launched on a live site: Rule Information, Conditions, Actions.

 Now we will take a sequential look more closely to each part to see what’s needed to set up a rule.

 This is the section where you need to fill in general information about your rule (at least five required fields)